Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/1 - Rails MVC/README.md

-# Rails MVC
+# Outcome 1 - Rails MVC

 Skill Description
 ----------
-Rails is an MVC framework for quickly out building web applications.
-This outcome is an introduction to the word of rails.
+The Fellow is comfortable with the basic concepts of Rails MVC framework and how it is utilized to quickly build out a web application.

 Outputs
 ----------
-When working on checkpoint 2, your rails application should:
-- Effectively use bundler to manage the gem dependencies.
-- Have the right files in the right directories
+After attaining this skill, and as a demonstration of it, I should be able to create a Rails application with a Gemfile that manages dependencies using a bundler, and where all Ruby files are in the recommended directory.

 ----------